microsoft/vscode-gradle/.github/ISSUE_TEMPLATE/bug_report.md

 **Output from "Gradle Tasks"**
 You can find this by clicking on the "Output" panel, then selecting the "Gradle Tasks" channel from the dropdown.

+**Does the bug still exist if you disable all other extensions?**
+Yes/No

 **Additional context**
 Add any other context about the problem here.